ARTS - Art--Studio

 Special topics in studio arts.
 Topics and subject matter to be published in course listings.
 Additional fees may apply.
 See Class Schedule.
 1 to 3 undergraduate hours.
 1 to 4 graduate hours.
 May be repeated to a maximum of 9 undergraduate hours or 12 graduate hours if topics vary.
 Prerequisite: Restricted to students with Junior standing.

-ARTS 593 Seminar: Methods Criticism credit: 1 to 4 Hours.
+ARTS 593 Seminar: Methods Criticism credit: 4 Hours.